bingeli1212/nitrile-preview/doc/DOC-diagram.md

 of that expression is evaluated immediately, and the quantity of which is assigned to the symbol.

-    ${pi} = cos(0)/2
+    \pi = cos(0)/2

-In the previous example the 'cos()' is a built-in scalar function that is discussed next.
-Otherwise it could also be a user-defined function such as 'f()' in the previous example.

-When appear inside a normal command, it must appear after a backslash, such as '\pi'.
+If a string is to be assigned, surround the entire expression with a quotation mark such as the following example shows.

+    \greeting = "Hello World"
+    label.ctr "\greeting" (5,5)

 # The built-in scalar functions